 During that time, we invested in cell therapy research.
 Our goal: to expand treatment options and find answers to save more lives and improve the quality of life for patients.

 In 2004, the NMDP/Be The Match and the Medical College of Wisconsin partnered to merge research operations and create the CIBMTR.
-With the organizations collecting health outcomes data worldwide for decades prior to partnering, the CIBMTR’s data spans 45 years.
-Today, its research database contains information on more than 550,000 patients from more than 330 different centers.
+The CIBMTR’s data spans 45 years of health outcomes data worldwide that was collected for decades prior to partnering.

 The CIBMTR implemented a Cellular Therapy Registry that accurately captures the nature, sequence and effects of modern cellular therapies, including CAR-T cells.
-Today the CIBMTR provides long-term follow-up tracking for the first two FDA-approved CAR-T therapies, Kite’s YESCARTA® and Novartis’s Kymriah®.
+Today the CIBMTR provides long-term follow-up tracking for the first two FDA-approved CAR-T therapies, Kite’s YESCARTA® and Novartis’s Kymriah®, among others.

 Partnerships support the development of next-generation cell and gene therapies

-Today, our partnerships extend beyond the 40+ cell and gene therapy companies we work with to provide cell sourcing, cell therapy supply chain services, research support, outcomes tracking and more.
+Today, our partnerships extend beyond the 50+ cell and gene therapy companies we work with to provide services for their allogeneic and autologous therapies.